spiechu/timespan-smarty-modifier/README.md

 ## Requirements

 Modifier is being written on Smarty 3.1.8, so I can't guarantee it will work on version < 3.0.
+You also need at least PHP 5.3 since library uses namespaces.

 ## Installation